PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 title: Newsletter Sources
 ---

 I am constantly adding new sources and culling the herd of those that stop producing gems.
 Read more about my process [here](https://pdtenpas.github.io/pages/newsletter/read_newsletters/).
-I try to keep the below list up to date of those I'm currently tracking.
+I try to keep the below list up to date.

 # Data